hzeller/rpi-matrix-pixelpusher/README.md

         -i <iface>    : network interface, such as eth0, wlan0.
 Default eth0
-        -G <group>    : PixelPusher group (default: 0) -C <controller> : PixelPusher controller (default: 0) -a <artnet-universe,artnet-channel>: if used with artnet.
+        -G <group>    : PixelPusher group (default: 0) -C <controller> : PixelPusher controller (default: 0) -a <artnet-universe,artnet-channel>: if used with artnet bridge.
 Default 0,0 -u <udp-size> : Max UDP data/packet (default 1460) Best use the maximum that works with your network (up to 65507).
         -d            : Same as --led-daemon.
 Use this when starting in init scripts.